 Common Ion Effect on Degree of Dissociation

-Weak electrolytes are poorly ionized in aqueous solution.
+Weak electrolytes are poorly ionized in an aqueous solution.
 Their ionization may further be reduced if one of the ions are present from another source.
-This called a common ion effect.
+This is called a common ion effect.

 NH4Cl → NH4+ + Cl–